Harold O’Neill, Seaman Leading Hand/Leading Steward, Royal Navy, 1941 – 1946

 HMT Strathgarry – Gunnery Practice

-Harold was next sent to serve aboard HMT Strathgarry, a Scottish trawler fitted with guns to allow trainee gunners to practice aboard ship and based at Lowestoft.
+Harold was next sent to serve aboard HMT Strathgarry, a Scottish trawler fitted with guns to allow trainee gunners to practice from aboard ship and which was based at Lowestoft.
 Since this port was only accessible at close to or at high tide, the Strathgarry used to set sail as and when possible and then lie off the coast to await the arrival of the trainees by motor launch.
 Strathgarry was a very old lady with gas lighting and a coal fired boiler.
 On one occasion she was attacked by aircraft coming in low beneath the radar.
 Unfortunately one sailor was killed in the galley and another had a bullet through his leg as he emerged from below.
 The ship’s gunner fired the Oerlikon but a shell in the magazine exploded and badly injured him in the groin.
-Harold, as the ship’s medical first-aider (untrained as he likes to point out!) attended to his wounds and got him wrapped up in a special stretcher which was hoisted by derrick off the ship once they docked.
+Harold, as the ship’s medical first-aider (untrained, as he likes to point out!) attended to his wounds and got him wrapped up in a special stretcher which was hoisted by derrick off the ship once they docked.
 Harold then got a row from a doctor for not having given him morphine but Harold had asked the wounded man if he could feel his legs and the man had been much more worried about losing his berth on the ship then he was about any pain.
 ‘I can’t feel anything: my legs are numb’, he said.
 Harold didn’t see the need for morphine so close to trained medical support on shore.

 HMS River Leven

 Harold ‘misplaced’ an order to return to Lowestoft but had to move sharpish when it was repeated as a matter of ‘High Priority’ the next day.
 He was posted to Southampton as part of the invasion force.
 The area was crammed with Yanks and Harold joined HMS Loch Leven, a fishing trawler equipped with a machine for making smoke to cover the landings.
-Harold had great difficulty finding the Loch Leven as the Port Authorities to whom he had reported for duty had no idea the ship existed, let alone where it was.
+Harold had great difficulty finding the Loch Leven as the Port Authorities, to whom he had reported for duty, had no idea the ship existed, let alone where it was.
 Harold went back and forth to the office for a week without result but eventually it did return from its work at the Landings and he was able to join it.
 On board he found the food was terrible, so bad in fact that he persuaded the officers to allow himself and a Buckingham Palace trained Steward to cook for them.
 The quality of the food improved for everyone.
 The Leven was sent to North Shields so Harold had missed his chance to take part in the Normandy Landings.
 As they sailed out of the Thames estuary hundreds of aircraft droned overhead.
 Later he learnt he had witnessed the gliders and Dakotas heading for the Arnhem drop in September 1944.